Updated 11-4-24

 RECAPITULATION – Infancy to Adulthood

-In the early developmental stages of life, consciousness in the human transitions through three stages of growth before the ego-persona makes its appearance in adolescence at the beginning of the mental stage.
-This means what we know of today as the ego-persona is really a pliable and temporary state of consciousness which corresponds to an individual’s sense of personal identity, but this will change as consciousness awakens to higher levels of awareness.
-The stages of individual growth in the beginning of life correspond to the structures of consciousness that primitive humanity has passed through in past millennia; we still see primitive consciousness in some isolated societies today.
+In the early developmental stages of life, consciousness in humans, transitions through three stages of growth before the ego-personality makes its appearance in adolescence.
+What we know of today as the ego-persona is really a pliable and temporary state of consciousness which corresponds to an individual’s sense of personal identity.
+However, this will change as consciousness awakens to higher levels of awareness.
+The stages of individual growth in the beginning of life correspond to the structures of consciousness that primitive humanity has passed through in the past millennia; we still see primitive consciousness in some isolated societies today.

 The most basic form of consciousness that everyone passes through in infancy is archaic consciousness.
 Infants perceive life as being formless, meaning that the observer and the observed are one and the same; this state is conscious, but not yet self-conscious.
 In this state of consciousness, everything in the immediate surrounding is experienced as a single backdrop, like living in a dimly lit mist devoid of shadows.